SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ### State Changes

 The `onChange` method is given for the UI State transformations.
 You are given both the previous and the new incoming state and can merge or modify the state as needed.
-The properties of the Gem are also accessible to this function, so functions like selecting columns etc. is possible to add from here.
+The properties of the Gem are also accessible to this function, so functions like selecting columns, etc. are possible to add from here.

 ````mdx-code-block
 <Tabs>